wingkeet/ask/README.md

 The end user navigates the choices with the up arrow and down arrow keys and presses the Enter key for selection.
 Configurable options are shown below:
 - 8-bit and 24-bit text terminal colors.
-- Number of rows in the scrollable window.
+- Number of visible rows in the scrollable window.
 - Selection pointer can be specified with a UTF-8 string.

 ### Prerequisites